Bobby Olszewski

-Robert "Bobby O" Olszewski (born September 6, 1977) is a former American politician who previously served as a member of the Florida House of Representatives, representing the 44th District which included Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, and Williamsburg communities in Southwest Orange County.
+Robert "Bobby O" Olszewski (born September 6, 1977) is an author and former American politician who previously served as a member of the Florida House of Representatives, representing the 44th District which included Windermere, Winter Garden, Gotha, Lake Buena Vista, Oakland, parts of Ocoee, and the Dr. Phillips, Horizon West, and Williamsburg communities in West Orange County.
 The district contained Walt Disney World, Universal Studios Florida, SeaWorld, International Drive, and the Orange County Convention Center.

+Author

+Dr. Bobby Olszewski is the author of Grand Slam Leadership: Using Baseball Principles and Strategies to Win in Business and Life, a book endorsed by National Baseball Hall of Fame member Barry Larkin and Major League Baseball All-Stars and World Series Champions Johnny Damon and AJ Pierzynski, that turns timeless lessons from America’s pastime into practical leadership strategies for success in business and life.
+Grand Slam Leadership was featured nationally in Florida Politics, Legends On Deck, Insider Weekly, and Business Life.
+Olszewski has also published the book Donor Motivations: Why People Give and How Fundraisers Can Earn Their Support A major feature story was run in the West Orange Times & Observer featuring his books and greater service to the community.
+Bobby was also the inaugural guest in the first episode of the Beyond the Bell podcast produced by Orange County Public Schools.

 Education

 After graduating from Dr. Phillips High School in Orlando, Olszewski earned an undergraduate double major from the University of Central Florida in Radio/Television (B.A.) and Organizational Communication (B.A.), as well as two master’s degrees in Management (M.S.) from Embry-Riddle Aeronautical University, and Corporate Communication & Technology (M.A.) from Rollins College.
 Olszewski also earned a Ph.D. in Business Administration from Northcentral University.
 Dr. Olszewski's published doctoral dissertation Donor Motivations for Donating to a Nonprofit Without a Previous Relationship, which was cited by multiple peer-reviewed research sources, conducted a quantitative analysis of surveyed donors from the Basilica of Mary, Queen of the Universe in the Diocese of Orlando.